dev-shetty/30-Days-of-HTML-CSS/readme.md

 Started Traversy Media javaScript tutorial and almost finished it all the learnings are in javascript-tutorial folder.

 **Day 28** - Completed the Traversy Media Javascript beginner playlist.

+**Day 29** - Completed a playlist of 4 videos of Traversy Media for DOM manipulation

+All the commands are there in DOM-js tutorial, with comments of what they do.